Arth-Singh-Chauhan/COA-Report-File-Sem-4/experiment_2.md

 *8×3 Encoder*:

--Open Logisim and create a new project.
+- Open Logisim and create a new project.

--Place 8 input pins labeled D₀ through D₇.
+- Place 8 input pins labeled D₀ through D₇.

--Place 3 output pins labeled A, B, and C.
+- Place 3 output pins labeled A, B, and C.

--Connect inputs to OR gates according to the Boolean expressions.
+- Connect inputs to OR gates according to the Boolean expressions.

--Wire OR gate outputs to the corresponding output pins.
+- Wire OR gate outputs to the corresponding output pins.

--Simulate by setting one input HIGH at a time and verifying outputs.
+- Simulate by setting one input HIGH at a time and verifying outputs.

 *8×1 Multiplexer*:

--Create a new circuit in the same project.
+- Create a new circuit in the same project.

--Place 8 data input pins (I₀–I₇) and 3 select input pins (S₁, S₂, S₃).
+- Place 8 data input pins (I₀–I₇) and 3 select input pins (S₁, S₂, S₃).

--Add NOT gates to generate complements of select lines.
+- Add NOT gates to generate complements of select lines.

--Place 8 AND gates (4-input each) — one for each data input.
+- Place 8 AND gates (4-input each) — one for each data input.

--Connect each AND gate to the appropriate data input and select line combination.
+- Connect each AND gate to the appropriate data input and select line combination.

--Connect all AND gate outputs to a single OR gate
+- Connect all AND gate outputs to a single OR gate

--Wire the OR gate output to the output pin Y.
+- Wire the OR gate output to the output pin Y.

--Simulate by varying select lines and verifying output matches the selected input.
+- Simulate by varying select lines and verifying output matches the selected input.

-**Circuit Diagrams**:
+*Circuit Diagrams**:

 *Encoder (8×3)*